 Dr. Janet Wei of the Barbara Streisand Women’s Heart Center and Dr. Giulia Sheftel of Newton-Wellesley Hospital address how heart disease in women and men are different, how the blockages happen in the small vessels, its symptoms, and how estrogen plays a role in heart health.

 A useful, informative podcast focused on providing more clinical wisdom, inspiration to work, helpful tips that a nurse will need in the future, and all the other stuff.
 Straight A Nursing covers all the relevant topics and basic knowledge a nurse should know to all the complicated cases a nurse face in the ICU.
 The way Nurse Mo brings her episodes to life is exceptionally engaging and credible.

 Every nurse may know that IV therapy is not just giving your patients the medical fluids.
 In this episode, Nurse mo explains the A-Z of IV therapy, such as what medical fluids are best for your patient’s condition, what to look for when taking IV, how to care for them, and everything about IV access.

 Your nursing college may teach you everything you need to know about when it comes to taking care of a patient.

 6. Eyes For Ears

 Hosted by Ben Young and Andrew Pouw, Eyes for Ears podcast is well suited for nurses working in the ophthalmology department.
-They cover all the basic things related to eyes and diseases related to it.
-In each episode, they cover an illness related to eyes, the symptoms, treatment, caring, and everything related to that particular disease.
+They cover all the basic things related to the eyes and diseases related to it.
+Each episode covers an illness related to the eyes, the symptoms, treatment, caring, and everything related to that disease.
 They also host interviews with experts in the industry to add value to their episodes.